 9.2 Security can be arranged by the Hotel with adequate prior notice at an additional charge.

-10.3 All electrical contractors and all electrical, audio visual or other electronic equipment brought onto the Hotel premises by the Guest, his employees, agents or third parties shall comply with the Institute of Electrical Engineers (IEE) Regulations and relevant Health and Safety Standards from time to time in force and the Client shall provide the Hotel with written evidence of this if so requested by the Hotel.
+10.3 All electrical contractors and all electrical, audio visual or other electronic equipment brought onto the Hotel premises by the Customer, his employees, agents or third parties shall comply with the Institute of Electrical Engineers (IEE) Regulations and relevant Health and Safety Standards from time to time in force and the Customer shall provide the Hotel with written evidence of this if so requested by the Hotel.

 10.5 The Hotel reserves the right to evacuate the Hotel in the event of a fire alarm or other emergency irrespective of whether it is a genuine emergency or not, in order to protect all persons on the Hotel’s premises and in this event, does not accept any liability for any consequent delay to the Event.